espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Mountain Quake.md

 * * *

 You stomp, shaking the earth beneath you.
 Creatures on the ground within a 20 foot emanation take damage equal to your Strength modifier (minimum 0), which they can resist with a DC resolve fortitude save against your class DC.
-On a failure, they also fall [[Prone]].
+On a failure, they also fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 After you use this action, you can't use it again for 1d4 rounds.